 Adjacent edges do not cross each other.
-This rule was called Rule + by Pach and Tóth [368]; the similar-looking Rule - is not a drawing rule but affects the counting of crossings: crossings of adjacent edges are allowed, but they do not count.
+This rule was called Rule + by Pach and Tóth [424]; the similar-looking Rule - is not a drawing rule but affects the counting of crossings: crossings of adjacent edges are allowed, but they do not count.
 For the standard crossing number, $cr = cr+$, but no similar results are known for other crossing numbers.
-The only separations we are aware of are for the monotone odd crossing number, mon-ocr, here mon-ocr(G) < mon-ocr+(G) for some graph G [197], and the local crossing number, where cr(G) < cr(G) is possible.
-The odd crossing number is sensitive to the effects of Rule -: cr(G) < cr(G) for some graph G [197].
+The only separations we are aware of are for the monotone odd crossing number, mon-ocr, here mon-ocr(G) < mon-ocr+(G) for some graph G [239], and the local crossing number, where cr(G) < cr(G) is possible.
+The odd crossing number is sensitive to the effects of Rule -: cr(G) < cr(G) for some graph r(G) = cr(G) for some graph r(